dman-os/comb/DEVDOC.md

 ### Doubling Mapping

 What happens if I mmap the same range of a file to differents bits of process memory?
 Sherlock Holmes this.

+### LRU cache completely devastates performance

+My initial thinking was the `mmap` call was the bottlneck and putting a LRU cache in front of that might improve performance.
+It turns out, the hash map look ups are actually worse.
+This doesn't happen wieh it's an LRU that only holds on to 1 object.
+It's the multi thousand long LRU that's giving me shit.
+What gives?

+---

+Right, this was my bad.
+I'd implemented the LRU Cache wrong.
+It now improves performance by a factor of 2x to 10x.